TJ Friedl Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The Cubs pitching staff was 16th in the league last season with a collective 8.6 strikeouts per nine innings.
+- The Cubs pitching staff was 16th in MLB last season with a collective 8.6 strikeouts per nine innings.

 - The Cubs' 4.01 team ERA ranked 20th across all league pitching staffs.

-- Smyly will make his first start of the season for the Cubs.

-- The 33-year-old southpaw started and threw three innings when he last appeared Saturday, Oct.
-1 against the Cincinnati Reds.
+- The 25-year-old righty started and threw six innings in his last appearance on Monday, Oct.
+3 against the Cincinnati Reds.

-- Over his 22 appearances last season he finished with a 3.47 ERA and a 1.194 WHIP, putting together a 7-8 record.
+- Over his six appearances last season he finished with a 2.18 ERA and a 0.939 WHIP, putting together a 3-2 record.

 © 2023 Data Skrive.
 All rights reserved.